Skenvy/dotfiles/README.md

 If you do not yet have a dotfiles repository, and this is the way you intend to start one for the first time, or starting over, there's a few things to take note of.
 Notably, some files "can't" be symlinked, in that the programs that read them won't be happy following symlinks, e.g. certain `git` configuration for example can't by symlinked as `git` won't follow symlinks.

-You'll need to create a new repo that should match this's [`base`](https://github.com/Skenvy/dotfiles/tree/base).
+You'll need to create a new repository that should match this's [`base`](https://github.com/Skenvy/dotfiles/tree/base).
 If you'd rather fork this and work out of your clone of your fork in this's [`base`](https://github.com/Skenvy/dotfiles/tree/base) branch, that's fine too, but it should be easier to just put together the handful of files.

 To begin your repository, you may start with a blank repository, and add two files;
 1. `.gitignore` of just `*`
-1. `.gitattributes` of just `* text=auto`
+1. `.gitattributes` of just `* text=auto` _or_ more extensively [this's `.gitattributes`](https://github.com/Skenvy/dotfiles/blob/main/.gitattributes) ([devlog](./devlog.md#home-is-a-repo))

 Which assumes that you will be only ever "force adding" with `git add -f`, and that you won't be checking in anything other than text files.
-These both exist in this repo with the same content, but they will be ignored by the symlinking script.
+These both exist in this repository with the same content, but they will be ignored by the symlinking script.

 Now you have an "existing repository" with `.gitignore` and `.gitattributes`, follow the next steps.
 #### Starting from an existing repository